 For most people, the dream would be to have a home that was filled with large, airy and spacious rooms.
 These would allow us to indulge in the decor of our dreams, no matter how ostentatious the design and how large the furniture.
 But, unfortunately, many of us struggle when it comes to space, with kitchens and bathrooms in particular, rooms where we need to be clever with our use of design, furniture and storage.

 A small bathroom doesn’t have to be a cluttered, unloved space.
 It just needs to be thought out cleverly in order to make the best of what you have.
+Dual-flush toilets with built-in macerators such as a sanicompact toilet save space, water, effort, and time because you can install them by yourself no matter how tiny the bathroom is.
+This is a great upgrade that I’m sure your family will love.

 Here are a few ideas that could make your room seem more spacious and luxurious.